 The Trust's John Muir Award is an environmental award scheme focused on wild places.
 It is inclusive, accessible and non-competitive, though should challenge each participant.
-It encourages awareness and responsibility for the natural environment through a structured yet adaptable scheme, in a spirit of fun, adventure and exploration.
+The Award encourages awareness and responsibility for the natural environment through a structured yet adaptable scheme, in a spirit of fun, adventure and exploration.

 It’s open to all who can understand and meet the Award Criteria.
 It is ideally suited for those participants working at the later stage of primary education and beyond.
 Adults are welcome to get involved too – on their own, in groups, or alongside younger participants.
 We have created a Family Award that welcomes involvement as a family unit and can include all ages and abilities.

 The John Muir Award Team are here to support your Award activity during this unprecedented time.
 If you have questions about your John Muir Award please read our FAQs.

 To achieve a John Muir Award, each participant must:

 - Meet our four Challenges

 - Show enthusiasm and commitment towards their involvement

 - Understand what the John Muir Award is and why they are participating

 There are three different levels.
 The four Challenges are met for each level, increasing in responsibility and ownership.

 - Discovery Award – four days/25+ hours minimum time commitment